Pay your care invoices online:

 - equipment, aids and adaptations to assist with living at home, to the value of £1,000

 - re-ablement support services for up to 6 weeks

 - care and support for people with Creutzfeldt-Jacob Disease (CJD)

 - services which the NHS has a duty to provide

 - assessment of need

 - help in completing your financial assessment

-We can still help you to arrange support, including getting support at home or in the community.
-Our fact sheet self-funding and funding eligibility can help you decide how to arrange your care and support.
+See our advice on self-funding and funding eligibility to help you decide how to arrange your care and support.